 In June 2011, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, 2011-05, Comprehensive Income: Presentation of Comprehensive Income, which requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 It eliminates the option to present components of other comprehensive income as part of the statement of changes in stockholders' equity.
 ASU 2011-05 does not change the items which must be reported in other comprehensive income, how such items are measured or when they must be reclassified to net income.
-In December 2011, the FASB, issued ASU 2011-12, Deferral of the Effective Date for Amendments to the Presentation of Reclassification of Items Out of Accumulated Other Comprehensive Income on the face of the income statement.
+In December 2011, the FASB, issued ASU 2011-12, Deferral of the Effective Date for Amendments to the Presentation of Reclassification of Items Out of Accumulated Other Comprehensive Income.
+ASU 2011-12 defers the requirement to present components of reclassifications out of accumulated other comprehensive income on the face of the income statement.
 We adopted all other components of ASU 2011-05 in the first quarter of 2012.
 The adoption did not have a significant impact on our consolidated financial statements.
-In February 2013, the FASB issued ASU 2013-02, which established the effective date for the requirement to present components of accumulated other comprehensive income on the face of the income statement.
-We adopted all other components of accumulated other comprehensive income on the face of the requirement to present components of reclassifications out of accumulated other comprehensive income on the face of the requirement to present components of reclassifications out of accumulated other comprehensive income as significant impact on our consolidated financial statements.
-In February 2013, the FASB issued ASU 2013-02, which established the effective date for the requirement to present components of reclassifications out of accumulated other comprehensive income on the face of the incom
+In February 2013, the FASB issued ASU 2013-02, which established the effective date for the requirement to present components of reclassifications out of accumulated other comprehensive income on the face of the income statement.
+Our adoption of this ASU on January 1, 2013 is not expected to have a material impact on our consolidated financial statements.